 - 1. Shoes are to be worn at all times. - 2.
 Students are permitted to wear religious head coverings throughout the school environment. - 3.
-Vulgar, profane, or suggestive writing and/or symbols on clothing is not acceptable. - 4.
-Undergarments should not be visible. - 5.
-Dress should be socially appropriate and in accordance with the maturity level of the students.
+Vulgar, profane, or suggestive writing and/or symbols on clothing are not acceptable. - 4.
+Undergarments should not be visible.

-In all cases, a school administrator will make final determination as to appropriateness of dress.
+In all cases, a school administrator will make the final determination as to the appropriateness of dress.
 If a student is determined to be wearing clothing of unacceptable nature, the student may be provided alternative clothing to wear while in school.